nabil828/comp4537-f22/Labs/Lab 11 - Frontend Advanced Filtering/readme.md

 ## Challenges
 - Try to link the images in the results container to a new React component that would display detailed info for each Pokémon.
+- Replace the menu with group of checkboxes.
 - Deploy your site on Netlify